refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-Now we have all the components for displaying `<TabView />` reday.
+Now we have all the components for displaying `<TabView />` ready.
 So, we'll import and display it inside the dashboard below `<Stats />`.
 Let's update the `<Dashboard />` component with the below code:

 <details>